History of the Perthshire Patons

 7/9/1863 - 18/9/1911

-Florence was Calum's and Jamie's great great great grandmother.
+Florence was Calum's and Jamie's three times great grandmother.

 Florence was born in Gibraltar on 7 SEP 1863, as noted in the Army Births and Baptisms Register 1761-1924, held by the General Register Office (GROE&W:Army1761-1924 - Vol.996,p.11).
 She was baptised on 11 OCT 1863 by the Reverend T. Gardiner C. F. The birth and the baptism were both certified by Lt. & Adjutant G. Woodard.

 Following her birth, Florence's parents were sent to Bermuda with the 2nd Battalion of the 2nd Regiment of Foot, the Queen's Royal Regiment.
-Her mother was certainly still there in August 1866, when Florence's brother William was born, but it is not yet known if her father was still alive at this point, as a third of the regiment was wiped out by an epidemic of yellow fever.
+Her mother was certainly still there in August 1866, when Florence's brother Alexander was born, but it is now believed that her father died in January 1866 on the island, cause as yet unknown.

 Florence married Edwin Graham in Barrow on Furness on June 27th 1881 (GROE&W: Barrow Vol 8e, p.1193).
 In her marriage certificate Florence was noted as residing at 317 Brick Cottages, Old Barrow, and as being a 17 year old servant.
 Her father was recorded as William Alexander Halliday, a bandmaster, who was deceased.
 The marriage took place at Trinity Presbyterian Church, Barrow-in-Furness, the minister was the Reverend William Ferguson, and the witnesses were Samuel and Annie Lunn (GROEW: M 1881 Q2 Vol.8e p.119).
 (Eng 1881 census: Barrow, ED23, RG11, piece 4291, folio 55, p.11).
 Florence herself could not be found in the same census.